anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 SR-IOV agent only works with NoopFirewallDriver when Security Groups are enabled, but can still use other firewall_driver for other Agents by updating their conf with the requested firewall driver."
 Please see [SR-IOV Passthrough for Networking](https://wiki.openstack.org/wiki/SR-IOV-Passthrough-For-Networking).

-Operators typically do not implement Security Groups when ussing SR-IOV or DPDK networking technologies.
+Operators typically do not implement Security Groups when using SR-IOV or DPDK networking technologies.

 <a name="6.3.5"></a>
 ### 6.3.5 Image Security